HackYourFuture/JavaScript3/Week1/README.md

 However, creating better overview is not the only reason.
 Among other reasons, modules make a developer's job easy by:

-- Allowing the them to focus on only one area of the functionality of the software application
+- Allowing them to focus on only one area of the functionality of the software application
 - Isolating individual blocks of code, in case anything breaks
 - Encouraging the developer to write code in a way that makes it reusable